ansuljain789/VIDEO-STREAMING--WeBRtc/README.md

 🚀 Upcoming Features

    ✅ Add a waiting screen before the second user joins.

    ✅ Add user names or IDs for personalized calls.

    ✅ Add recording functionality (using MediaRecorder API).

    ✅ Add mute/unmute and video on/off toggle.

    ✅ Mobile responsiveness and layout improvements.

+🐞 Known Issues
+ ❗ Sometimes video doesn’t connect on first attempt — refreshing helps.

+ ❗ No error handling for invalid room IDs yet.

+ ❗ Room cleanup is not handled when both users leave.

+ Optimised handling will be updated soon